hipay/hipay-docs/hipay-marketplace-cashout-mirakl-integration/6-Usage.md

 # General usage

-The HiPay Wallet cash-out integration for Mirakl is intended to be used with a *cron*, but can be used directly from the command line.
+The HiPay Marketplace cash-out integration for Mirakl is intended to be used with a *cron*, but can be used directly from the command line.
 In fact, this software is supposed to execute tasks automatically, which is why you need to configure *cron* jobs (or any other alternative) that will execute commands at the appropriate time automatically.

 Please note that default values for command line arguments/parameters are defined in the `parameters.yml`.